Here’s a summary of the key points from the article “Effective Investigations Explained: The Art of Inquiry”:

 1. Clear and Accessible Policies: Everyone should understand what constitutes harassment and how to report it.
 Make policies readily available and easy to comprehend.

-2. Multiple Reporting Channels: Offer diverse options for reporting, like anonymous hotlines, online forms, or dedicated personnel.
+2. Multiple Reporting Channels: Offer diverse reporting options, such as anonymous hotlines, online forms, or dedicated personnel.
 This empowers individuals to choose their preferred method.

 3. Training and Awareness: Regularly train employees on recognizing and reporting harassment, fostering a culture of respect and understanding.